Shimrangupta22/Business_Insights_360/README.md

 - Setting up a personal gateway for auto-refresh of data
 - PowerBI App creation
 - Collaboration, workspace, and access permissions in PowerBI services
-- And more 😅

-## GitHub

-- Uploading large size files using GitHub LFS
-- Tracking specific file extensions for LFS

 ## Business-Related Terms